 - About 10 minutes before the pudding is done, add the cream, evaporated milk, butter, brown sugar, white sugar and vanilla to a saucepan.120 millilitre (½ US cup) double cream, 120 millilitre (½ US cup) evaporated milk, 100 grams (3.5oz) butter, 4 tablespoons brown sugar, 4 tablespoons white sugar, 1 teaspoon vanilla extract

-- Heat the sauce over medium heat until the butter is melted and the sauce is warm.
-Be careful not to let it boil.
+- Heat over medium heat, stirring now and then, until the butter has melted and the sugar has dissolved.
+The sauce should be hot and pourable, but it does not need to boil.
 Remove from the heat.

 Assemble the pudding

-- As soon as the pudding comes out of the oven, use a cake tester or the tip of a sharp knife to poke a few holes across the surface.
+- As soon as the pudding comes out of the oven, use a cake tester, skewer or the tip of a sharp knife to poke holes across the surface.

-- Serve with a generous helping of custard, whipped cream or vanilla ice cream.
+- Serve warm with custard, vanilla ice cream, pouring cream or lightly whipped cream.

 Notes